yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 As the Client App traverses through Brokers, it maintains a list of all the domains it traverses, which shall serve as the Allowlist when later traversing the response.

-#### Secondary Brokers
+3.1 Note - Secondary Brokers

 Secondary Brokers engaged in the journey need to retain structured scope app2app:**client_app_deep_link** in downstream authorization requests they create.

-#### Note - Downgrade to App2Web
+3.2 Note - Downgrade to App2Web

 If Client App reaches a User-Interacting Authorization Server with no app handling its urls, it may not be possible to relaunch the last authorization request URL on the browser as it might have included a single use request_uri which by now has been used and is therefore invalid.

-In such a case the Client App needs to start over, generating a new authorization request without App2App indication.

-This request is then launched on the browser.
+In such a case the Client App needs to start over, generating a new authorization request without App2App indication, which is then launched on the browser.
 The remaining flow follows {{RFC8252}} and is therefore not further elaborated in this document.

-### Processing by User-Interacting Authorization Server
+4. Processing by User-Interacting Authorization Server:

 The User-Interacting Authorization Server processes the authorization request using its native app: